Where to Stay on the French Riviera? Here are The Best Places!

-Monaco is, despite its tiny size, a city which is host to an endless number of events throughout the year.
+Monaco is, despite its tiny size, a city that is host to an endless number of events throughout the year.
 There’s always something going on.
 From the Monaco Grand Prix to the Monaco Yacht Show.

 There are many iconic must-visit places in Monaco that are truly out of the ordinary.
 This includes the iconic Monte Carlo Casino, Café de Paris, the Hotel de Paris, and many more.

 Despite its small size of just over 2 km², there’s a ton of things to do and see in Monaco.
-Unlike what many people think, Monaco’s culture is rich, and it has plenty of interesting museums which are worth visiting.
+Unlike what many people think, Monaco’s culture is rich, and it has plenty of interesting museums that are worth visiting.

 Amazing restaurants and great nightlife

 The number of Michelin-starred restaurants in Monaco is extremely high.
 Furthermore, the number of top-class restaurants which will serve you absolutely incredible dining experiences is even higher.
 Monaco also has a great nightlife with some of the best and most prestigious nightclubs on the French Riviera.

 If you wish to go shopping for designer clothes and jewelry, Monaco is the ultimate place.
 Here, you’ll find all the designer brands you can imagine.